RaffoLuca18/SM_Flows/README.md

-# SM-and-WGF
+# SM, MPF and WGF
-Connection between score matching, minimum probability flow and Wasserstein gradient flows Proposal of a new inference method: "Langevin Matching"
+Connection between score matching, minimum probability flow and Wasserstein gradient flows.\\
+Proposal of a new inference method: "Langevin Matching".